amritraj006/Career-AI-MERN/README.md

 # 🎓 Career AI

-A full-stack career guidance platform built with **React** for the frontend, **Node.js + Express** for the backend, and **MySQL** (phpMyAdmin) as the database.
+A full-stack career guidance platform built with **React** for the frontend, **Node.js + Express** for the backend, and **MongoDB** (Atlas) as the database.
 It includes user authentication with **Clerk**, course enrollment features, admin content management, AI-powered roadmap generation, a career comparison tool, and a user dashboard to track personalized progress.

 ---